Power Of A Power Property Examples

 Simplify: ((2x<sup>-1</sup>y<sup>2</sup>)<sup>3</sup>)<sup>-1</sup>

-This example combines several aspects of the power of a power property and other exponent rules.
+This example combines several aspects of the power of a power property and other exponent rules And that's really what it comes down to..

 First, apply the innermost power to each term inside the innermost parentheses: